apify/actor-whitepaper/README.md

 but the consumers of the results might want to access partial results during the run.
-Therefore, the Actors don't generate the output object directly, but rather define an [Output schema file](#output-schema-file), which contains instruction how to generate the output object.
-The output object is stored to the Actor run object under the `output` property, and returned via API immediately after the Actor is started, without the need to wait for it to finish or generate the actual results.
+Therefore, the Actors don't generate the output object directly, but rather define an [Output schema file](#output-schema-file), which contains instruction how to generate such output object automatically.

+The output object is stored by the system to the Actor run object under the `output` property, and returned via API immediately when the Actor is started, without the need to wait for it to finish or generate the actual results.
+This is useful to automatically generate UI previews of the results, API examples, and integrations.

 The output object is similar to input object, as it contains properties and values.
 For example, for the `bob/screenshot-taker` Actor the output object can look like this: